hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 <!--StartFragment-->

-D R Niranjan is a Senior software/Cloud application developer at HPE.
-Experienced in developing software and cloud applications for HPE Servers and Storage systems.
-Technically skilled in Python, Java, Scala, Spark programming, AWS, Dockers and Kubernetes, PgSQL/RDBMS.
+D R Niranjan is a Senior software/Cloud application developer at HPE, experienced in developing software and cloud applications for HPE Servers and Storage systems.
+He is technically skilled in Python, Java, Scala, Spark programming, AWS, Dockers and Kubernetes, PgSQL/RDBMS.
 You can have a look at his LinkedIn profile here: <https://www.linkedin.com/in/niranjan-d-r/>

 <!--EndFragment-->

 ![](/img/sagar-pic_2.jpg "sagar-nyamagouda@hpe.com")

 Sagar Nyamagouda holds a  B.E(Information Science and Engineering) from BMS College of Engineering (BMSCE), Bengaluru and M.Tech in Software Systems from BITS Pilani.
-He is an experienced R&D Engineer working on Big Data Technologies and building AI/ML pipelines for give real time insights to customers.
-An AI/ML enthusiast.
-Currently working with HPE enabling advanced insights for DSCC - an HPE Flagship cloud offering.
+He is an experienced R&D Engineer working on Big Data Technologies and building AI/ML pipelines to give real time insights to customers.
+An AI/ML enthusiast, he is currently working with HPE enabling advanced insights for Data Services in HPE GreenLake Cloud Platform.
 LinkedIn Profile: www.linkedin.com/in/sagarny

 ![](/img/chirag_2.jpg "chirag.talreja@hpe.com")

-Graduate from BITS Pilani, Pilani .
-Currently working as a Cloud Developer in HPE with over 6 years of experience in designing, developing, and implementing complex data processing pipelines .
-Experienced in microservice architecture,  big data tech stack like Apache Spark , Spark Streaming , SQL/NoSQL databases, Kafka, Core Java, Scala, Python with  a good understanding of AWS platform.
-His linkedIn profile is available @ <https://www.linkedin.com/in/chiragtalreja29/>
+A graduate from BITS Pilani, Pilani, Chirag is currently working as a cloud developer in HPE.
+He has over 6 years of experience in designing, developing, and implementing complex data processing pipelines.
+He is experienced in microservice architecture,  big data tech stack like Apache Spark , Spark Streaming , SQL/NoSQL databases, Kafka, Core Java, Scala, and Python and has a good understanding of the AWS platform.
+His LinkedIn profile is <https://www.linkedin.com/in/chiragtalreja29/>

 ![](/img/chinmay_2jpg.jpg "chinmay.chaturvedi@hpe.com")

-Hello Everyone!!
-I am Chinmay , currently working in HPE as a Cloud Engineer.
-I have expertise in  various technologies of Big  Data Processing  including building ML/AI platforms, data engineering and processing out of which most recently are related to spark, AWS , SQL etc. Apart from work I like playing badminton and fond of going on trips.
-LinkedIn Profile: <https://www.linkedin.com/in/chinmay-chaturvedi-707886138>
+Chinmay currently works at HPE as a cloud engineer.
+He has expertise in various Big Data Processing technologies, including the building of ML/AI platforms, data engineering and processing (most recently related to Spark, AWS, SQL, etc.).
+Please view his LinkedIn profile here: <https://www.linkedin.com/in/chinmay-chaturvedi-707886138>

 [](https://www.linkedin.com/in/chinmay-chaturvedi-707886138)

 ![](/img/whatsapp-image-2021-11-02-at-10.01.24-am-1-.jpg)

 Kalapriya Kannan currently works with HPE on cloud enablement of storage analytics.
-She holds a Ph.D from IISc She has authored around 60 peer reviewed international conference papers and over a 100 disclosure submissions for patent filing out of which has been 65 granted patents.
-Her interest are in the area of distributed and parallel system and currently she is working in processing of big data for analytical insights.
+She holds a Ph.D from IISc.
+She has authored around 60 peer reviewed international conference papers and over a 100 disclosure submissions for patent filing for which she has been granted 65 patents.
+Her interests are in the area of distributed and parallel systems and currently she is working in processing of big data for analytical insights.
 Her linkedIn profile:  <https://www.linkedin.com/in/kalapriya-kannan-0862b55b>

 ![](/img/roopali_2.jpg)

 <!--StartFragment-->

-19 years of work experience in systems software development in the areas of operating system, file system and cloud technologies.
-Played various roles starting from developer to lead expert and product owner.
+Roopali has 19 years of work experience in systems software development in the areas of operating system, file system and cloud technologies.
+She has played a number of various roles, starting from developer to lead expert and product owner.
 In my current role, I am responsible for functional delivery and people management of Data Observability Analytics Project.

 <!--EndFragment-->